smlum/scription/README.md

 ### Transcribing with AWS

+#### Cleaning audio
+See bottom of this page for steps to take to clean your audio.

 #### Uploading audio to S3
-1. Create a bucket for your audio in S3
+1. Create a bucket for your audio in S3, using the default settings
-2. Upload the audio file
+2. Upload your audio file to the bucket, using the default settings
-3. Set the permissions for the file to 'public access' (read object)
-4. Copy the url link to the file (found in the 'Overview' tab for the file)
+4. Right click the file in S3 and select 'Copy Path'

 #### Using Amazon Transcribe
-*note you may have to set your region to US East (Ohio)) for this stage to work* *before starting you can also create a 'custom volcabulary' if there are words used in your audio that AWS is likely to misinterpret (e.g. it often hears 'jesus' instead of 'GIS')*
+*note you may have to set your region to US East (Ohio)) for this stage to work*
 1. Navigate to the 'Transcription jobs' page
 2. Create new job
-3. Fill out form with name, audio url (from the S3 file), adding custom volcabulary, set speaker identification to 'Enabled', and data source to 'Amazon defalut bucket'
+3. Choose the language and dialect used by most of the speakers
+4. Paste the path location of the audio (should look something like this )
+5. On the next page, enable audio identification and set the number of speakers.
+6. (Optional) add a custom vocabulary or filtering lists (or use mine for non-verbals)
-4. Once the job is finished download the transcription (which shold be json file)
+7. Once the job is finished download the transcription (which shold be json file)

 #### Installing the app
 1. Clone the repository:
 ```
 git clone https://github.com/samFredLumley/transcription-buddy
+cd transcription-buddy
 ```
 2. In the "json" folder copy the downloaded json file (suggested name "transcript.json")
+3. Add your audio file to the "audio" folder
-3. Launch the app on a server.
-E.g. from the folder containing the project directory run
+3. Launch the app
 ```
-cd transcription-buddy
 http-server
 ```
 You should now be able to access the app from your browser via the url: [http://localhost:8080/](http://localhost:8080/)

 #### Using the app
-* Enter the url for your audio and the filename for your json file
+* Enter filenames for your audio json files and click "load audio" and "load transcript"
-* "Load transcript" visualises the json.
-You can make edits to this text.
-Changes are autosaved locally but it is recommended to copy and paste out your work regularly.
+* Click "hyperaudio" to link the transcript to the audio playback
 * You can control the audio while writing using keyboard shortcuts:

 | Task        | Shortcut           |